codezero-be/laravel-localized-routes/README.md

 ```

 You also need to add the middleware to the `$middlewarePriority` array in `app/Http/Kernel.php`.
+If you don't see the `$middlewarePriority` array in your kernel file, then you can copy it over from the parent class `Illuminate\Foundation\Http\Kernel`.

 Make sure to add it after `StartSession` and before `SubstituteBindings` to trigger it in the correct order: